Maximum linearizations of lower sets in $\mathbb{N}^m$ with application to monomial ideals: Application to monomial ideals

-As before let us consider polynomial rings in finitely many variables over a field $F$.
+Let us now consider polynomial rings in two variables $X,Y$ over a field $F$.
+We believe that the case of more then two variables can be carried out analogously.

 The degree of a monomial ideal is the maximum degree of the minimal generating set of monomials.
 We denote by $(m_1,\ldots,m_l)$ the monomial ideal generated by the monomials $m_i$.
 The degree of a monomial ideal with minimal representation $(m_1,\ldots,m_l)$ is equal to $\max\{\deg(m_i)\}$